vdhamer/Photo-Club-Hub/.github/README.md

 ### The Data Model

 Here are the three central concepts (aka tables or struct types).
-The number of tables will increase in the future.
+The number of tables should roughly double in the future.

 Note that the tables are fully "normalized" (in the relational database sense), meaning that redundancy in the stored data has been minimized.
+Optional properties in the database with names like `town_` have a corresponding computed non-optional property like `town` that always returns a value (such as "Unknown town").

 [![Product schema][product-schema]](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Assets.xcassets/images/Schema.imageset/Schema.png)